nasa/harmony-opendap-subsetter/README.md

 ./bin/run-test
 ```

-Coverage reports are being generate for each build in Bamboo, and saved as artifacts.
+Coverage reports are being generate for each build in Bamboo, and saved as
+artefacts.

 ### Versioning

-As a Harmony service, the Variable Subsetter and HOSS follow semantic version
+As a Harmony service, HOSS follows semantic version numbers (e.g.,
-numbers (e.g., `major.minor.patch`).
+`major.minor.patch`).
 This version is included in the
 `docker/service_version.txt` file.
 When updating the Python service code, the
 version number contained in the `service_version.txt` file should be
 incremented before creating a pull request.